Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/metadata-extractors.md

 to have a rule on the folder that applies the `acme:document` type to any PDF document uploaded to the folder.
 This type has the `acme:docuementId` property.

+## Changing default property mappings for XML metadata extraction
 Now, what if you would like to extract metadata from an XML file, how would you go about that?
 This can be achieved with the `XmlMetadataExtracter`, which in-turn uses the `XPathMetadataExtracter` to navigate the XML and extract metadata.
+These extractors are still in the repository, see this [section](#xmlextractors).

 Let's say we had XML files looking like this:

 ```xml